Overview

 General Overview

-The f2j project is composed of several phases:
+The f2j project has several objectives:

 1. Writing a Fortran front-end capable of lexing and parsing the subset of Fortran necessary to translate BLAS and LAPACK.